mpon/ecswalk/README.md

 # ecsctl

-A convert tool from AWS Elastic Container Service(ECS) to kubernetes manifest.
+Show information for Amazon Elastic Container Service(ECS) like the AWS management console.

 ## Usage